pavanvarma5758/k8sproject/README.md

 ## Overview

 This Helm chart deploys an NGINX web server on a Kubernetes cluster using a Kubernetes Deployment and Service.
-The chart is highly customizable, allowing you to configure various aspects like replica count, image repository, service type, and more.
+The chart is highly customizable, allowing you to configure various aspects such as replica count, image repository, service type, and more.

 ## Prerequisites